caiomts/financial-complaints/README.md

 ### Assumptions
 * Neither constraints nor service prices are known.
-* Prospect big customers is time-consuming strategy, thus the plans can not change in a small period.
+* Prospect big customers is time-consuming strategy, thus the plans can not change.
   The analysis is one time shot and realtime data is not a necessity.
-* We are interested in short term tendencies, therefore data was filtered (>= 2018) or open complaints.
+* Short term tendencies only, therefore data was filtered (>= 2018) or open complaints.

 ## Goal
 Shortlist potential customers considering different criteria.

 ## Data
+It is a dataset with microdata of complaints recorded by The Consumer Financial Protection Bureau with no numeric variables in it.
+The SQL schema showed 18 variables, but in some of them there is a majority of NA's.

 CFPB - BigQuery Public Data

+Selected variables:

+>date_received                   (datetime)
+product                         (str)
+subproduct                      (str)
+issue                           (str)
+company_name                    (str)
+company_response_to_consumer    (str)
+timely_response                   (bool)
+complaint_id                    (str)
+date_received                   (datetime)
+product                         (str)
+subproduct                      (str)
+issue                           (str)
+company_name                    (str)
+company_response_to_consumer    (str)
+complaint_id                    (str)

 ## Deliverable
 **link**

-### Questions and Hypothesis
+### Some questions that guided the investigation
+Which companies have the most monthly complaints?
+Are these companies the same ones that delay responses?
 Is the company with the most complaints the one with most 'In progress' status?
-How are types of complaints distributed?
+How are the types of complaints distributed?
 Are companies 'specialized' in certain complaints?
-Are there trends in types of complaints?
-Are there companies with upward trend in complaints?
-What type?
-How could companies be shortlisted?
+How can companies be shortlisted?

-## Examples of Insights

-## Getting Started

 ## Author
 Caio Mescouto Terra de Souza